About the oscillatory possibilities of the dynamical systems: HYPOTHESIS FOR A DYNAMIC BRAIN

 Learning through plasticity would require the occurrence inside the system of i) externally-induced activity specifically describing the information to be learnt and ii) activity-driven changes that, remaining after the stimulus disappearance, would provide the system with ability to identify next arrivals of the given stimulus by properly associating it with other memories.
 Thus, the processes of acquisition and storage must be able to introduce associative links with prior memories, but without excessively altering their content and retrieval.
 Furthermore, the achievement of memory stability during the life span in a so continuously stimulated plastic medium would seem unattainable without proper consolidation mechanisms.
 A theory of learning must be compatible with all these features and, therefore, it needs to imbricate the acquisition, storing, linking, consolidation and retrieval of memories to common functional mechanisms presumably including the essence of the brain operation.
 This is what we are trying to achieve in the dynamic brain framework and our aim is to discern the conditions required for it.

 Tentative explanations of brain learning have been done by associating it with a given regulatory rule for the plastic mechanisms and supposing such a rule able to produce networks of interconnected cell assemblies specifically correlated to the different sensory inputs.
 Hebb \cite{156} predicted one of such rules by relating synapse strengthening to the simultaneous activity at both synaptic sides and, in fact, Hebbian and anti-Hebbian rules have been linked with long-term potentiation and long-term depression, two opposite kinds of lasting effects for which a large body of physiological and biochemical data exists \cite{157}.
 Nevertheless, learning under synapse specific rules implies stability problems and more complex rules including regulatory plastic mechanisms at the cellular or circuit levels have been proposed \cite{158,159}.
-In any case, learning exclusively based on a single plasticity rule has the drawback of the wealth of coexisting mechanisms with differentiated rules and, most importantly, in order to avoid the disturbing superposition of different memories, a learning of this kind would require spatially and temporally fixed memories with a well defined connectivity relation between them and the sensory world.